JamieDavidson/PUBGMobileConfigDecrypter/README.md

 ```

 ### To decrypt a file:
-Open command prompt, powershell or similar tools.
+Open your favourite command line tool (Command Prompt, Powershell, Cygwin etc).
+You can easily do this by holding shift and right clicking on empty space in File Explorer.
 Navigate to the folder that the binary is in and type the following:
 ```
 .\crypter.exe -d -f decrypted.txt
 ```